coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-i-installation/compiling-cardano-node.md

 cardano-cli --version
 ```

-8. On each computer hosting a relay node for your stake pool, repeats steps 1 to 8
+8. On each computer hosting a relay node for your stake pool, repeat steps 1 to 8